tringi/rsrcgen/README.md

 * ``dependentAssembly`` - numbered same as supportedOS, value contains name, version and publicKeyToken of the dependent assembly separated by spaces

 ## Building the program
-Rebuild of the source should be straightforward, Dev-C++ project is included.
-To refresh manifest and VERSIONINFO for the rsrcgen.exe itself, run:
+Rebuild of the source should be straightforward, Visual Studio solution is included.
+Before building, place ``rsrcgen.exe`` into tools directory.
-``rsrcgen.exe PATH\rsrcgen.info dir=PATH debug=false platform=x86``

 ## Notes
 This tool is actually nothing much more than a very simple string replacing tool with predefined content.
 Written as very simplistic, for single purpose, does not even free allocated memory.